Tuition Assistance at NGFS

-A. New Garden Friends School employs a third party assessor, FAST, for all tuition assistance applications.
-FAST provides an unbiased assessment of expected family contribution towards your student’s education based on your income, other obligations, number of children etc. The evaluation and any other pertinent information is used by the Financial Aid Committee in determining the amount of aid that will be awarded.
+A. New Garden Friends School employs a third party assessor, FACTS, for all tuition assistance applications.
+FACTS provides an unbiased assessment of expected family contribution towards your student’s education based on your income, other obligations, number of children etc. The evaluation and any other pertinent information is used by the Financial Aid Committee in determining the amount of aid that will be awarded.
 These grants reflect the availability of funds in the greater pool of candidates as well as assessment of individual student/family financial need.
 Financial Aid awards are determined by a very small committee that does not include faculty.

 Q. Is financial aid automatically renewed each year?

 A. New Garden Friends School requires families receiving aid to re-apply each year.
 Understanding that it is the family’s obligation to make sure all accounts with the Business Office are current, if a family is in arrears and has not made special arrangements with the business office, the Financial Aid Committee may not allocate aid for the following year.
 If a family's financial status changes, the amount awarded may be more or less aid in any given year.

 Q. Does financial aid cover non-tuition school expenses?